samijain26/create_game_project/README.md

 <img width="493" alt="Screen Shot 2022-09-18 at 7 25 40 PM" src="https://user-images.githubusercontent.com/110350498/190933160-fff8fcc3-3314-485c-9afc-c5665e15dea2.png">

 Hello,
 Thank you for visiting my game page.
-Following are the details of this game
+Following are the details of this game.

 Introduction: During PerScholas admission process, I was given Rock Paper Scissor as a coding challenge question to  Psedocode.
 At that moment I did not about this game so I went through all the rules of the game which was provided as a link and then with in time frame limit I came up with my Psedocode.
 I was always tempted to code my algorithm so when creating the game  as project oppotunity came ,I was really excited and selected Rock Paper Scissor as my project. you can access my game on the github by clicking the link:  https://samijain26.github.io/create_game_project/